ericjanto/notes-publisher/content/notes/iaml-lecture.md

   - There are other variants of online gradient descent
 - Gradient descent problems
   - Setting the step size $\eta$
-    - Have talked about this before, recall too slow / skipping minima dilemma
+    - Have talked about this before, recall the "too slow / skipping minima"-dilemma
   - Shallow valleys
     - Typical gradient descent can be fooled in several ways, which is why more sophisticated methods aree used when possible
     - One problem: